iodigital-com/io-technology/data/blog/exploring-mobile-development-with-react-native.md

 ## Native look and feel

 Setting up a new project with Expo was straightforward, if you are curious about what that looks like refer to the [getting started guide](https://docs.expo.dev/get-started/create-a-project/).
-After that, I went on to configure routing using the React Navigation package and style configuration using NativeWind.
+After that, I went on to configure routing using the React Navigation package and style configuration using [NativeWind](https://www.nativewind.dev/), which allows me to apply styles using Tailwind classes.
 I also made sure to support a dark color scheme by wrapping the Text and View core components.
 That ended up looking like this:

 ```jsx
 import React from "react";